 The Company's compensation programs are designed to reward positive financial performance.
 The cash incentive program is tied to key strategic and financial targets and is designed to reward strong performance.
 Payouts are higher in times of good performance and lower when targets are not achieved.
 The stock-based long-term equity incentive ("LTEI") program and stock ownership guidelines align the interests of executives and shareholders by ensuring that executives bear the economic risk of share ownership.
 Further, under the Performance-Accelerated Restricted Share ("PARS") awards, one of the principal elements of the LTEI program, shares may not become vested until at least 31⁄2 years after the initial award, which contributes to the goal of executive retention.
 As these awards are tied to stock price, this also serves as an incentive to drive strong Company performance.
-Because the compensation program has historically produced the results desired by the Committee, and based on its review of the compensation program, the executive officers' current compensation and the Company's fiscal 2018 performance, the Committee determined that no changes to the structure of its compensation program were warranted for fiscal 2019.
+Because the compensation program has historically produced the results desired by the Committee, and based on its review of the compensation program, the executive officers' current compensation and the Company's fiscal 2019 performance, the Committee originally determined, in late 2019 and early 2020, that no changes to the structure of its compensation program were warranted for fiscal 2020.